Hawigirmachew/Column-card-preview/README.md

 - Mobile-first workflow

 ### Continued development
-- I am confused with how to amke the footer to appear in the page with out affecting the site in mobile-first workflow.
+- I am confused with how to make the footer to appear in the page with out affecting the site in mobile-first workflow.
 I commented out the code inside the html and css.
 - developing this site by using grid
 ## Author